Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Insensitivity to the trap and the Bragg pulse

-In the inset in Fig.~\ref{fig:Dfcompare} one can see that the values of $f(p=0)$ for the three systems considered are nearly time independent in the interval $t_{\rm ev} \in [200,300]\,\mu$s highlighted by the grey band.
-We use 6 times spaced by $\delta t_{\rm ev}=20 \mu s$ in that interval to calculate the time-averaged momentum distribution $\bar f(p)$.
+In the insets in Fig.~\ref{fig:Dfcompare} one can see that the values of $f(p=0)$ and $f(p=2\hbar k_0)$ for the three systems considered are nearly time-independent in the interval $t_{\rm ev} \in [200,300]\,\mu$s highlighted by the gray band.
+We use six times spaced by $\delta t_{\rm ev}=20 \mu s$ in that interval to calculate the time-averaged momentum distribution $\bar f(p)$.
 We take $\bar f(p)$ to be the locally equilibrated momentum distribution.
-To characterize the local prethermalization of the momentum distribution, we then calculate the relative difference
+To characterize the local prethermalization of the momentum distribution, we calculate the relative difference $\Delta f(t_{\rm ev})$ [see Eq.~\eqref{eq:diffDdef}].
 The main panel in Fig.~\ref{fig:Dfcompare} shows the time evolution of $\Delta f$ for the trapped TG gas after a 10 $\mu$s Bragg pulse, and for the homogeneous TG gas after a 10 $\mu$s Bragg pulse and after a Kapitza-Dirac pulse.
 The three curves are very similar to each other, differing only at the earliest time, presumably because the Bragg pulse calculations get a local prethermalization head start during the pulse.
 The delay seems unimportant for the characterization of the local prethermalization of $f(p)$.
 As with hydrodynamization, local prethermalization is essentially the same in the presence and absence of a trap, as well as with and without pulses with a finite-time duration.